valeriova96/InsightFlow/README.md

 - Select features and target variables
 - Automatically detect if your task is classification or regression
 - Get tailored model recommendations
-- (Coming soon) Train models and visualize results interactively
+- Train models and visualize results interactively

 ![InsightFlow Demo](demo/insight-flow-demo.gif)